 Download MSDS: [PDF]

 HCT-116 Cell Line:

 Colon cancer mostly affects older people in their late 60s and early 70s; however, the only group that is associated with increased incidence rates is people younger than age 50, as per the Colon Cancer Alliance (CCA).
 The HCT-116 colon cancer cell line is essential for researching biochemical pathways that aid the proliferation of colon carcinoma.
 The HCT-116 cell line was derived from epithelial tumorigenic colon tissue of an adult male with colorectal carcinoma.
 These cells have a mutation in the 13 codon of the ras proto-oncogene, and therefore they are useful for PCR assays studying this codon.
 They are also positive for transforming growth factor beta 1 and beta 2 expression.
+HCT-116 cells are known for their sensitivity to chemotherapeutic drugs such as 5-fluorouracil and oxaliplatin, which makes them a valuable tool for evaluating the efficacy of new cancer treatments.
 This cell line is useful for biomedical research related to colon cancer.
 Altogen Biosystems provides highly efficient lipid-based transfection reagent kits for the HCT-116 colon cancer cell line.

 Figure 1. siRNAs targeting Lamin A/C mRNA or non-silencing control siRNA were transfected into HCT-116 cells following the recommended protocol.
 At 48 hours post-transfection the cells were analyzed by qRT-PCR for Lamin A/C gene expression levels.
 18S rRNA levels were used to normalize the Lamin A/C data.
 Values are normalized to untreated sample.
 Data are means ± SD (n=4).